MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-sharepoint-workflow-solutions.md

 # Create SharePoint workflow solutions
   [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] provides tools to help you create custom workflows that manage the life cycle of documents and list items in a SharePoint Web site.
 Items provided include a designer, a set of activity controls, and the necessary assembly references. [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] also includes the **SharePoint Customization Wizard**, to help create and configure the workflows.

- For the list of prerequisites for creating SharePoint projects in [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)], see [Requirements for Developing SharePoint Solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).
+ For the list of prerequisites for creating SharePoint projects in [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)], see [Requirements for developing SharePoint solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).
 For more information about SharePoint, see [Microsoft SharePoint Products and Technologies](http://go.microsoft.com/fwlink/?LinkId=178470).

 ## Workflows in SharePoint
  When you add a workflow to a SharePoint library or list, you enforce a business process on all items in the library or list.
 A workflow describes the actions that the system or users must perform on each item, such as sending the item to be edited and then reviewed.
 These actions, known as *activities*, are the building blocks of the workflow.